* This is the Professional Version. *

 Health concerns often assume a central and sometimes all-consuming role in a patient's life.
 Patients are very anxious about their health and frequently seem unusually sensitive to adverse drug effects.

 Any body part may be affected, and specific symptoms and their frequency vary among cultures.
 Whatever the manifestations, the essence of somatic symptom disorder is the patient's excessive or maladaptive thoughts, feelings, or behaviors in response to the symptoms.
-For example, patients who recover from an uncomplicated MI may become convinced that their prognosis is grave and may experience a disproportionate amount of anxiety.

 Patients may become dependent on others, demanding help and emotional support and becoming angry when they feel their needs are not met.
 They may also threaten or attempt suicide.
 Often dissatisfied with their medical care, they typically go from one physician to another or seek treatment from several physicians concurrently.